robisim74/qwik-speak/README.md

 Translations are also serialized and made available at runtime.

 ## What's new
-> Released v0.0.11
+> Released v0.0.12

-- Add plural function
-- Add SSG sample
+- Removed QwikCity dependency from the library

 ## License
 MIT